-- Name or description of the product: The common name of the food or drink or a description (in the case where a suitable common name is not available) which is sufficient to indicate the true nature of the product.
-It is advisable to check Part IV Standards and Particular Labeling Requirement for Food of the Food Regulations to ensure that the terms used for the common name or the descriptions comply with the requirements. - Statement of Ingredients: A complete list of ingredients and additives should be declared in descending order by proportion and weight in which they are present.
+• Name or description of the product: The common name of the food or drink or a description (in the case where a suitable common name is not available) which is sufficient to indicate the true nature of the product.
+It is advisable to check the Food Regulations Part IV - Standards and

+Particular Labeling Requirement for Food, to ensure that the terms used for the common name, or the descriptions comply with the requirements.

+- Statement of ingredients: A complete list of ingredients and additives should be declared in descending order by proportion and weight in which they are present.
 The exact identity or the permitted generic terms of the ingredients and additives should be declared.
 The International Numbering System (INS) number or E number can be used for declaration of food additives. - Declaration of foods and ingredients known to cause hypersensitivity.
 Regulation 5(4) of the Food Regulations states that foods and ingredients known to cause hypersensitivity are required to be declared when present as an ingredient/additive or as a component of a compound ingredient.
 The following foods and ingredients to be declared are: - Cereals containing gluten.
 This group includes wheat, rye, barley, oats, spelt or their hybridized strains and their products. - Crustacean and crustacean products.
-This group includes crayfish, prawns, shrimps, lobsters, crabs and their products. - Eggs and egg products.
-This group includes eggs from laying hens as well as eggs from duck, turkey, quail, goose, gull, guinea fowl and their products.

-- Fish and fish products.
-This group also includes mollusks such as oysters, clams, scallops and their products. - Peanuts, soybeans and their products.
-Peanuts may be declared using similar terms such as "groundnuts".
+This group includes crayfish, prawns, shrimps, lobsters, crabs, and their products. - Eggs and egg products.
+This group includes eggs from laying hens as well as eggs from duck, turkey, quail, goose, gull, guinea fowl and their products. - Fish and fish products.
+This group also includes mollusks such as oysters, clams, scallops, and their products. - Peanuts, soybeans, and their products.
+Peanuts may be declared using similar terms such as "groundnuts."
 Terms such as "soya" or "soy" can be used for soybeans. - Milk and milk products (including lactose).
-This group includes milk from cows, buffaloes, or goats and their products. - Tree nuts and nut products.
-This group includes almond, hazelnut, walnut, cashew nut, pecan nut, Brazil nut, pistachio nut, macadamia nut and their products. - Sulphites in concentrates of 10mg/kg or more. - Net content: The net quantity, derived using the Minimum Quantity System or the Average Quantity System, of the food in the package should be printed on the label, expressed in terms of volumetric measures for liquid foods (for example, milliliters, liters) or net weight for solid foods (for example, grams or kilograms) or any other measure.
-Food packed in a liquid medium, i.e. water, aqueous solutions of sugar and salt, fruit and vegetables juices in canned fruits and vegetables only, or vinegar, either singly or in combination, will be required to have both "net weight" and "drained weight" declared. - Wording size for labels: Generally, the wording providing consumers with information on product information should be printed in letters of not less than 1.5 millimeters in height. - Name and address of manufacturer, importer or package or distributor: The name and address of the manufacturer, packer or vendor should be printed on the label of foods of local origin.
-In the case of imported food, the label should indicate the name and address of the local importer, distributor or agent.
-Telegraphic, facsimile and post office addresses alone are not acceptable.
-The name appearing on the label will be presumed to be the name of the manufacturer, packer, local vendor or importer of the food unless proven otherwise.
-If more than one name appears, the names will be presumed to be that of the manufacturer, packer, local vendor or importer of the food.
+This group includes milk from cows, buffaloes, or goats, and their products. - Tree nuts and nut products.
+This group includes almond, hazelnut, walnut, cashew nut, pecan nut, Brazil nut, pistachio nut, macadamia nut, and their products. - Sulfites in concentrates of 10mg/kg or more. - Net content: The net quantity, derived using the Minimum Quantity System or the Average Quantity System, of the food in the package should be printed on the label, expressed in terms of volumetric measures for liquid foods (for example, milliliters, liters) or net weight for solid foods (for example, grams or kilograms) or volumetric or weight measure for semi-solid or viscous products; - Drained weight: Food packed in a liquid medium, i.e., water, aqueous solutions of sugar and salt, fruit and vegetables juices in canned fruits and vegetables only, or vinegar, either singly or in combination, will be required to have both "net weight" and "drained weight" declared. - Wording size for labels: Generally, the wording providing consumers with information on product information should be printed in letters of not less than 1.5 millimeters in height. - Name and address of manufacturer, importer or package or distributor: The name and address of the manufacturer, packer or vendor should be printed on the label of foods of local origin.
+In the case of imported food, the label should indicate the name of the country of origin of the product, and name and address of the local importer, distributor, or agent.
+Telegraphic, facsimile, and post office addresses alone are not acceptable.
+The name appearing on the label will be presumed to be the name of the manufacturer, packer, local vendor, or importer of the food unless proven otherwise.
+If more than one name appears, the names will be presumed to be that of the manufacturer, packer, local vendor, or importer of the food.